-A Short Statute with Significant Consequences
+A Short Law with Big Results

 If a trustee disclaims an interest in property that otherwise would have become trust property, the interest does not become trust property.